misael-diaz/sonic-infinite-scroller-game-dev/README.md

 ends (hence the use of infinity for naming this game) as shown in the videos below.
 Enjoy!

+## Game Controls

+This is a game that has two modes, the normal mode which allows you to control sonic to some extent and the camera mode which allows you to move the camera around.
+The latter mode is useful for debugging the game and maybe has some use for level design.

+**Normal mode controls:**

+In this mode you can make sonic morph into a ball or jump.

+- arrow-right-key: sonic runs
+- arrow-down-key: sonic spins
+- tab-key: sonic jumps
+- m-key: toggles between normal and camera modes

+As you see you can practically play the game with just the `tab-key`.
+This is quite limiting in comparison to the original Sega Genesis games but the intention was never to create a clone of those games.

+**Camera mode controls:**

+In this mode you control the camera placement as the world remains static:

+- the arrow keys move the camera in the respective directions
+- b-key: places at the camera at the beacon just above sonic
+- e-key: cycles the camera position over the enemies
+- p-key: cycles the camera position over the platforms
+- m-key: toggles between normal and camera modes

 ## References

 I am using the [Xlib Programming Manual](https://tronche.com/gui/x/xlib/) as the main